rcl-coding/tutorial-staticwebsite/lesson5.md

 <body onload="showPet(1)">
 ```

 When the user clicks a number link in the gallery controller, we want to show the pet with that number.
-Add the code on each onclick event for the link
+Add the code on each onclick event on the link to do this.

 ```html
 <div id="gallery-controller">